 In recent years, there has been growing debate around what will constitute a mansion tax in the future.
 In 2015, Mayor Bill Di Blasio proposed the idea of reforming the mansion tax laws with the potential to raise the minimum price threshold subject to the tax and/or increase the mansion tax rate for a second, higher price threshold to be determined.

-While no major mansion tax reform has occurred, it is likely to remain a topic of discussion among politicians as they consider the implications on housing affordability and future budgets.
+The recent action by New York State at the end of March 2019, creating a graduated system of mansion tax rates, is the first major change in decades.
+It is likely to remain an ongoing topic of discussion among politicians as they consider the implications on housing affordability and future state budgets.

 As always, the Prevu Team is here to help if you have any questions.
 You can reach us at email@example.com or (646) 603-6868.